hackettjoe/Amazon-AWS-SAA-C02/README.md

 #### S3 Lifecycle Management

 To manage your objects so that they are stored cost effectively throughout their lifecycle, configure their Amazon S3 Lifecycle.
-- Transition actions — Define when objects transition to another storage class.
+- Transition actions â€” Define when objects transition to another storage class.
 For example, you might choose to transition objects to the S3 Standard-IA storage class 30 days after you created them, or archive objects to the S3 Glacier storage class one year after creating them.
-- Expiration actions — Define when objects expire.
+- Expiration actions â€” Define when objects expire.
 Amazon S3 deletes expired objects on your behalf.

 Use Cases:
 - If you upload periodic logs to a bucket, your application might need them for a week or a month.
 After that, you might want to delete them.